 Thank you for all those informations !
 Everything is clear and well explained, I think it will help more than one ?

-My pleasure !
-Thanks for the feedback, it's not always easy to explain the intricacies of the administration 😉 We're glad it's clear then!
+With pleasure !
+Thank you for the feedback, not always easy to explain the intricacies of the administration 😉 We are happy that this is clear then!

 Congratulations Joana and Eric for your site.
-After endless research, I have finally found THE essential site for preparing for our trip to North America.
-Like you, we want to buy a Volkswagen Westfalia motorhome in Canada to travel in North America for several years.
-Like you, we want to be able to store the vehicle (for periods of one to several months in our case).
-Your vehicle purchase and insurance information is complete, clear and up-to-date.
+After endless research, I have finally found THE essential site for the preparation of our trip to North America.
+Like you, we want to buy a Volkswagen Westfalia motorhome in Canada to travel to North America for several years.
+Like you, we wish to be able to store the vehicle (for periods of one to several months in our case).
+Your information on the purchase and insurance of the vehicle is complete, clear and recent.
 It's a mine of information!
-Cheer !!!
+Bravo !!!
 There is no more…

-Besides, your site seems really nice and the photos beautiful (I haven't had time to discover it yet).
+By the way, your site looks really nice and the beautiful pictures (I have not had time to discover it yet).

 Thank you for sharing all this information and good luck ...

 Thank you Erik for all these compliments!
-The blog is very young, there are not yet a lot of articles but to read you we say to ourselves that we are on the right track!
-More than just a travel blog, we would like to share as much practical information as possible for future travelers like you, we are planning lots of articles like this!
-If you have any specific questions, don't hesitate to send us an email, we will be happy to answer them.
-For storage, you'll see there are some everywhere in North America, it's very easy and not very expensive 😉 Thank you again for taking the time to write these lines!
+The blog is very young, there are not yet a lot of articles but reading you we tell ourselves that we are on the right track!
+More than a simple travel blog, we would like to share as much practical information as possible for future travelers like you, we are planning plenty of articles in the genre!
+If you have any questions in particular, don't hesitate to send us an email, we will be happy to answer them.
+For storage, you will see there are all over North America, it's very easy and not very expensive 😉 Thank you again for taking the time to write these lines!

 Thank you for all this information which will be very useful to me once there 🙂

-I just had a question if you don't mind, what was the model and price of your van?
-Was it furnished?
+I just had a question if it was not indiscreet, what was the model and price of your van?
+Was he amménagé?

 Thank you for your reply,